- Military Basics

 - Navy — CACO (Casualty Assistance Calls Officer)

-- Department of the Air Force (also for Space Force) — CAR (Casualty Assistance Representative) and Mortuary Officer
+- Department of the Air Force (Air and Space Force) — CAR (Casualty Assistance Representative) and Mortuary Officer

 - Coast Guard — CACO (Casualty Assistance Calls Officer)